clarkmcc/go-hubspot/generated/v3/videoconferencing/docs/SettingsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiPutCrmV3ExtensionsVideoconferencingSettingsAppIdReplaceRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiReplaceRequest struct via the builder pattern

 Name | Type | Description  | Notes